 Stressed adults can not teach stressed children.
 It’s a neuro-biological impossibility.
 Try focusing on connections and feelings of safety.

 I have also received reassurance from the school.
 Many schools are providing home activity packs with weekly online links to optional learning activity suggestions – talk to your teachers about this, they’re going to be wanting to support your child’s learning.
-In the immediate future there’s no rush, it can start as a bit of an extended Easter holiday while we all find our way around this.
+In the immediate future there’s no rush, it can start as a bit of an extended holiday while we all find our way around this.

 Think about a daily routine and get the children involved with creating the timetable.